unraid/docs/docs/legacy/FAQ/understanding-smart-reports.md

+# Understanding SMART Reports

-`under construction, only slightly usable so far, please report errors in the talk page`
+`under construction, only slightly usable so far`

 ***Disclaimer: this page is based on personal experience gained from examining numerous SMART reports, therefore it should not be considered